FUNDING & SUPPORT

 Education, publication or interpretation of an event, item(s) or person(s) that will promote heritage transport

 Study, consultation, report or review that will assist in managing a heritage transport location or item

-Applicants can apply for grants of up to $15,000.
-Note, only one grant over $15,000 will be awarded each year.
+Applicants can apply for grants of up to $15,000 or $50,000.
+Note, only one larger grant will be awarded each year.
 You must speak with RAHS before submitting an application for more than $15,000.